 THREE CRANES – OLD THREE CRANES – BOULEVARD – CORK & BOTTLE – WHITES, 82-84 HUMBERSTONE GATE

 Dated from 1715, according to the deeds – it was certainly listed in directories in the late 1700s as the Three Cranes.
-Put up for sale in 1793.
+1780 Auction of three landed estates.
+1780 Society of Florists held sales here.

 Listed in local newspapers in 1827 as The Old Three Cranes – Mr Walker was the landlord.
-This could be confused with the Three Cranes in Gallowtree Gate of the same period.
+This could again be confused with the Three Cranes in Gallowtree Gate of the same period.

 In July 1828, whilst in the occupation of Mr Philips, the Three Cranes was auctioned off together with two adjoining tenements in Wharf Street and one next door in Humberstone Gate.
-In June 1836, the pub was assigned to Thomas Watts Wine and Spirit Merchant High Street from Patrick Conner.

 ‘Butcher Destroys Himself At Three Cranes’

-Joseph Clifford, a butcher from Reasby, stood Leicester Market selling his meat.
+1837 Joseph Clifford, a butcher from Reasby, stood Leicester Market selling his meat.
 Like many other farmers he would have a lunchtime break in the Three Cranes.

 Joseph, a squat good looking man, had recently been acting strange – drinking more and losing money on deals.
 One Saturday morning he left his helper (eleven-year-old, Laben Brassington), to attend the stall whilst he went to the Three Cranes, there he stayed all day, refusing to go back to the market to attend his stall.
 He confessed to the landlady, Mrs Wheat, and other farmers that he was fed up with his job and would give up his trade ‘sooner than you think.’
 No one could persuade him to return to the market, and he retired to the parlour.